rawpython/remi/README.md

 python widgets_overview_app.py
 ```

-we recommend installing Remi into a virtualenv.
-Remi is not yet API stable.

 Remi
 ===
 Platform independent Python GUI library.
 In less than 100 Kbytes of source code, perfect for your diet.